About the CARE Program

 Why Ohio State needs CARE

-The aim of CARE is to build a community around research integrity at Ohio State that goes beyond legalistic requirements for human subjects protection and the responsible conduct of research.
+The aim of CARE is to build a community around research integrity at Ohio State that goes beyond formal requirements for human subjects protection and the responsible conduct of research.

 Subscribe for Updates